jedi58/ossus/linux/inspectingMemcachedValues.md

 echo "stats slabs" | nc localhost 11211
 ```

 This will then output something like `STAT active_slabs 38`.
+A good resource for interacting with `memcached` is http://lzone.de/cheat-sheet/memcached